Rep Phoenix your way with hats, shirts, and stickers that showcase the Valley's iconic sights and vibes. Shop Now

 Kimpton Hotel Palomar Phoenix

-Just a three-minute walk from the PHX Arena, Kimpton Hotel Palomar Phoenix is a 242-room boutique hotel with a third-floor outdoor pool terrace and nightly wine hour.
+Just a three-minute walk from Mortgage Matchup Center, Kimpton Hotel Palomar Phoenix is a 242-room boutique hotel with a third-floor outdoor pool terrace and nightly wine hour.
 The adjacent Blue Hound Kitchen & Cocktails makes for a cozy stop for dinner, drinks, or weekend brunch.

 Hilton Garden Inn Phoenix Downtown